Donald Trump Has Spent One-Quarter Of His Presidency On The Golf Course

 “Because I’m going to be working for you, I’m not going to have time to go play golf.
 Believe me.
 Believe me folks,” he said.

-This past July, the Washington Post estimated that Trump has cost American tax payers upwards of $72 million though the figure has yet to be confirmed.
+This past July, the Washington Post estimated that Trump has cost American tax payers upwards of $72 million, though the figure has yet to be confirmed.